zphelps/TicTacToe-WorkSample/README.md

 # TicTacToe-WorkSample
-I created this simple TicTacToe game as a project in the AP Computer Science A course that I am currently taking.
+Simple TicTacToe project from APCS A course taken during the 2019-2020 school year.